CharlieHdzMx/CharlieHdzMx.github.io/_posts/2019-02-01-IntroductionPython.md

 ## Tuples
 To create a tuple, you can use _tuple = ()_.
 If you want to initialize a tuple with elements, you can include them separated by commas inside the parentheses, such as _tuple = (1, 2, 3)_.
 Tuples can be sliced in the same way as strings.
 Additionally, individual elements can be accessed using index operators.

+## List
+Similar to tuples, lists are sequential containers, but unlike tuples, they are mutable.
+This means that lists can be modified by adding, removing, or changing their elements.
+Lists are created using square brackets [] instead of parentheses (), which is the main difference in their declaration compared to tuples.
+Lists provide several useful methods for manipulation:

+The insert(x, y) function allows you to insert a value y at a specific index x.
+To remove an element by its index, you can use the del listName[x] statement, where x is the index of the element to be removed.
+The remove("value") method can also be used to delete an element by specifying its value.

+Since lists (and dictionaries) are mutable, any changes made to a variable that references the same object will affect all related variables.
+For example, if x = y and you modify x, the changes will also reflect in y.
+This behavior occurs because both variables point to the same underlying object in memory.